ytakzk/cloud_table/README.md

 <br><br>

-ETH DFAB 2018 Project for Frame Mobel by Nicolas & Yuta
+ETH DFAB 2018 Mini-project for Frame Möbel by Nicolas & Yuta

-Exercice to design a fdm printed join for a space frame, aimed at a table.
+Exercice to design a metal-fdm printed join for a space frame, aimed at a table.
+The exercice was taken as an oportunity to explore a possible way of sharing the work of designing, between a machine (computer system) and a human.
+Given the short timeframe of this exploration, it was choosen from the start to split the design in two parts.
-The general idea is to have as little human input as possible for the general design of the table.
+The main idea is to have as little human input as possible for the global design of the table (general shape and derived space-frame).
-The join in contrast would have a strong emphasize on the human intent.
+The join in contrast has a strong emphasize on the human intent (no form-finding strategies).
+It is of note that this strict separation is not necessarly the best option, but merely a starting point in this research on human-machine intergration for design tasks, that some others may continue.

 ## Contents